hltj/kotlin-web-site-cn/docs/topics/jvm/java-interop.md

 public class Test {}
 ```

->The migration status of a nullability annotation is not inherited by its type qualifier nicknames but is applied
+Note: the migration status of a nullability annotation is not inherited by its type qualifier nicknames but is applied
->to its usages in default type qualifiers.
+to its usages in default type qualifiers.
->
-{type="note"}

 If a default type qualifier uses a type qualifier nickname and they are both `@UnderMigration`, the status
 from the default type qualifier is used.